ShinhwanKang/PAKDD22-ComparativeStudy/code/README.md

-# Are Edge Weights in Summary Graphs Useful?
-A Comparative Study of Graph Summarization Models
+# Are Edge Weights in Summary Graphs Useful? - A Comparative Study

 <!-- We conduct a systematic comparison between a weighted graph summarization model and an unweighted graph summarization model.
 Our contributions are as follow: